 It is highly recommended that the first two or three times a student receives notes from the volunteer he or she shows them to the professor to make sure that they are an accurate depiction of important class material.
 If the professor does not feel the notes contain enough critical material, the student will need to work with the professor to adjust the arrangement.

-This accommodation must be requested and approved by Office of Disability Services and discussed with the course instructor by two weeks —and no later than three weeks— into the semester in question.
+This accommodation must be requested and approved by Center for Accessibility and Disability Resources and discussed with the course instructor by two weeks —and no later than three weeks— into the semester in question.

 Accommodations for medical purposes are referred to collectively as an attendance policy accommodation.
-If granted by the Office of Disability Services, the student’s instructor will be informed only that the student has been approved for consideration of a modified course attendance policy by virtue of a medical situation.
+If granted by the Center for Accessibility and Disability Resources, the student's instructor will be informed only that the student has been approved for consideration of a modified course attendance policy by virtue of a medical situation.
 No specifics about the medical situation will be communicated.

-Medical conditions that can serve as the basis for an attendance policy accommodation range from conditions that are consistently present everyday to ones that exacerbate at different times.
-Examples of the latter include sickle-cell crisis and fibromyalgia flare-ups.
+Medical conditions that can serve as the basis for an attendance policy accommodation range from conditions that are consistently present every day to ones that exacerbate at different times.
+Examples of the latter include sickle-cell crises and fibromyalgia flare-ups.

 For the purposes of this accommodation, the following do not qualify as a medical situation: an occasional headache, the flu or acute recovery from an operation such as an appendectomy, and doctor's appointments (since normally, with planning, they can be scheduled to avoid conflict with class attendance).

-The student’s instructor determines how the accommodation will be carried out once the student, having received approval for the accommodation from the Office of Disability Services, initiates contact with the instructor to discuss the accommodation.
+The student's instructor determines how the accommodation will be carried out once the student, having received approval for the accommodation from the Center for Accessibility and Disability Resources, initiates contact with the instructor to discuss the accommodation.